How to Get Directory Size in Linux [4 Methods Inside!]

 You can use the –exclude option with du to exclude specific directories from the size calculation.
 For example, du -h –exclude=exclude_directory.

-Q. How often should I check the size of directories on my Linux system?
+Q. How often should I check the size of folders on my Linux system?